/about

 innovation engine.

-Build for the edge cases first, and the mainstream will follow.
+Build for edge cases first; the mainstream will follow.

 Meet my partners who are part of making the future inclusive.